 Adopt-a-Highway - St. Paul’s is responsible for cleaning up a flat and narrow section of US-85 between mileposts 31 and 33.
 Trash bags, gloves, safety vests, snacks, and water are provided for volunteers in this ministry.
 If you would like to be involved in helping to keep our earthly home looking its best, please contact Brian Rentner.

-Troop Boxes - At different times throughout the year St. Paul’s collects items for the 379 Expeditionary Aircraft Maintenance Squadron at Al Udeid, Qatar.
+Troop Boxes - At different times throughout the year St. Paul’s collects items for WY troops stationed overseas.
 Suggested items include Chips, Icee pops, MIO water flavors, cookies such as Oreos, chocolate chip etc., dried fruit, nuts, crackers, jerky, lunch box snacks and candy but not chocolate because it will melt.
 A collection box is located in the Narthex of the church.